G-Node/nix/docs/storing_data.md

 data types transparently and cast data to the data type specified for the *DataArray* in which it is supposed to be stored.

-## Advanced storing: Storing multi-dimensional data
+## Advanced storing: multi-dimensional data

 For storing multi-dimensional data we support native as well as Boost MultiArrays.
 The following example illustrates the use of